AcademySoftwareFoundation/MaterialX/README.md

 ### Quick Start for Developers

 - Download the latest version of the [CMake](https://cmake.org/) build system.
+- Create a new sub-folder called `build` under the root of the MaterialX library.
-- Point CMake to the root of the MaterialX library and generate C++ projects for your platform and compiler.
+- From the `build` folder, point CMake to the root of the MaterialX library and generate C++ projects for your platform and compiler.
 - Select the `MATERIALX_BUILD_PYTHON` option to build Python bindings.
 - Select the `MATERIALX_BUILD_VIEWER` option to build the MaterialX viewer.